 JD.com Inc is indeed (after Alibaba), the second-biggest online retailer in China.
-The company would own the Yihaodian martkeplace thanks to the Walmart deal, according to JD.com.
-The amount of shares issued by JD.com go up to 5% of the total shares in Walmart, and ultimately sum up a merge of about $1.5 billion based on JD.com’s latest share price.
+The company would own the Yihaodian marketplace thanks to the Walmart deal, according to JD.com.
+The number of shares issued by JD.com go up to 5% of the total shares in Walmart, and ultimately sum up a merger of about $1.5 billion based on JD.com’s latest share price.

 Walmart had some hard times in China